rmorse/babel-plugin-jsx-template-vars/README.md

 </div>
 ```

-Using this plugin, adding a `.templateVars` property on your component will render it using the Mustache template tag above.
+Using this plugin, adding a `.templateVars` property on your component will render it using the Handlebars template tag above.

 ```js
 const HelloWorld = ({ name }) => (